Media and Communication Occupations

 These workers use words and images to convey information and ideas.

 Overall employment in media and communication occupations is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations; this increase is expected to result in about 68,600 new jobs over the decade.
 In addition to new jobs from growth, opportunities arise from the need to replace workers who leave their occupations permanently.
 About 115,800 openings each year, on average, are projected to come from growth and replacement needs.

-The median annual wage for media and communication occupations was $53,530 in May 2015, which was higher than the median annual wage for all occupations of $36,200.
+The median annual wage for media and communication occupations (such as announcers, interpreters and translators, and technical writers) is $62,340, which is higher than the median annual wage for all occupations of $45,760.

-Broadcast and sound engineering technicians set up, operate, and maintain the electrical equipment for radio programs, television broadcasts, concerts, sound recordings, and movies.
+Broadcast, sound, and video technicians set up, operate, and maintain the electrical equipment for radio programs, television broadcasts, concerts, sound recordings, and movies.

 Editors plan, review, and revise content for publication.

 Film and video editors and camera operators manipulate images that entertain or inform an audience.
 Camera operators capture a wide range of material for television, movies, and other media.
 Editors arrange footage shot by camera operators and collaborate with producers and directors to create the final content.

 Interpreters and translators convert information from one language into another language.
 Interpreters work in spoken or sign language; translators work in written language.